ibmtjbot/node-tjbotlib/README.md

 ## tjbot.wave()

-Wave robot arm up-down-up
+Waves robot arm up-down-up

 ## tjbot.listen()

-listen for utterances from the microphone, returns a callback with the message transcript.
+listens for utterances from the microphone, returns a callback with the message transcript.

 ## tjbot.listenWithAttentionWord()

-listen for utterances from the microphone, returns a callback with the message transcript only when the message starts with a given attentionword.
+listens for utterances from the microphone, returns a callback with the message transcript only when the message starts with a given attentionword.

 ## tjbot.converse(workspaceId, message, callback)

-Starts a conversation turn using the watson conversation api.
+Starts a conversation turn using the Watson conversation api.

 - workspaceId - workspaceid, used to keep track of the conversation context.
 - message - message sent to the conversation service.